Beginners Guide to Camping

 - Check your gear - We aim to supply the best possible camping equipment, however sometimes faults can occur during manufacturing.
 It's worth checking all the gear you buy to make sure it's ready for use when you get to the campsite.
 If you find any issues, bring the item back and we'll be happy to help where possible, it's easier to correct these issues before your trip than when you reach your destination.

 - Pitch your tent - Pitching your tent at home or on a local field will give you an idea of any faults that need addressing, it will also give you valuable practice at pitching.

 - Make a list - We hear stories all the time of people forgetting items, whether it be tent poles or something as simple as a tin opener.
 Making a list of all the gear you plan to take gives you something to check off as you pack your bag or car.

-- Check the rules - Whether your going to a campsite, a festival or wild camping, do make sure you check any relevant rules to your stay to make sure all your kit is compliant.
+- Check the rules - Whether you're going to a campsite, a festival or wild camping, do make sure you check any relevant rules to your stay to make sure all your kit is compliant.

 Cooking outdoors is one of the most fun aspects of camping.
 Whether you choose to live off the barbecue, cook up a feast on a double burner camping stove, or keep it simple with a tiny backpacking stove, there are plenty of options for what to cook and how to cook it while out camping.

 The internet is full of fantastic simple meals that you can cook while camping (Why not check out our FREE Camping Recipe Cookbook).
 Before you go on the hunt for these, it's always worth noting that you're using your cooking equipment correctly and safely.
 Knowledge such as the right kind of gas, and where you can and probably shouldn't cook can save your life.
 So make sure you take a look at our cooking outdoors guide below: